nelsonfigueroa/nelson.cloud/content/posts/2024-06-03-leetcode-interviews-suck.md

 I don't really have a solution to this problem, I just know it's a problem.

 And I'm sick of it.

+To add more context, I have both succeeded and failed at these kinds of interviews.
+My failure rate is not influencing my opinion.
+If anything, my previous professional experience influences my opinion.

 If you need a Software Engineer with AWS, Kuberentes, and Ruby on Rails experience, and you don't do silly quizzes, feel free to reach out!